 Some of you are probably looking at that and thinking, “What’s your problem, Caitlin?
 There’s nothing wrong with this sentence!”
 Well, there is!
+This is an example of a run-on sentence.
 It’s not a comma’s job to merge two complete sentences unless there’s a coordinating conjunction in the mix as well.

 Let’s try that one again:

 Correct: Sarah went to the library, and she got a new grammar book.
 (See; there’s a coordinating conjunction here too!)

 Correct: Sarah went to the library; she got a new grammar book.